TareqAteik/ExtendedListView/README.md

 You can set when the load of more items should be perform by setting `ScrollProgressToRequestMoreData` to a value of type `double` bigger than 0 and smaller or equal to 1 (`0.0 < value <= 1.0`):

     <ctrl:ExtendedListView x:Name="listView" IsMoreDataRequestedEnabled="True" MoreDataRequested="listView_MoreDataRequested" ScrollProgressToRequestMoreData="0.6" />
 For this to work `IsMoreDataRequestedEnabled` must be set to `true`.
-This value is used to calculate when the load should be done, so if you set 0.6 the load will be done when the user scrolls 60% of the screen.
+This value is used to calculate when the load should be done, so if you set 0.6 the load will be done when the user scrolls 60% of the screen. **This value defaults to 1.0 if not setted.**